marcorohn/mbsw_typechecker/README.md

 If that is not enough, the developer can overload operators, such as the == equality operator.

-**Rust** requires to implement a trait for the operator to be overwritten, in case for the equality operator this looks like the following:
+**Rust** requires to implement a trait for the operator to be overloaded, in case for the equality operator this looks like the following:

 ```rust
 impl PartialEq for MyDatastructure {